bellaichef/nvim_optimisations/README.md

 # nvim_optimisations

-Optimized for Debian / Ubuntu
+Optimized for Debian / Ubuntu (based on work of Chris Power : https://www.youtube.com/playlist?list=PLsz00TDipIffxsNXSkskknolKShdbcALR)

 Client terminal requirement :
   - use of nerdfonts (optional but prettier)